 5. Fisk will be back

 Netflix is answering every Marvel TV fan’s prayers by bringing back its best villain yet: Vincent D’Onofrio’s Fisk.
-The announcement of his return came in October 2017, and as seen above, the actor himself has since taken to Twitter to tease his involvement in Season 3.
+The announcement of his return came in October 2017, after which the actor himself took to Twitter to tease his involvement in Season 3.

 6. Will we finally get to see Bullseye?